deco31416/Boilerplate-Deco31416/README.md

 - **Headless UI**: For interactive components without default styles.
 - **RainbowKit**: Connection of Wallets and support for multiple networks.
 - **Wagmi**: Management of blockchain networks, including Binance Smart Chain Testnet.
+- **Binance Smart Chain (BSC) Testnet:** Pre-configured testnet for testing and development before deployment to the mainnet.

 ## SEO Optimization